rails/rails/guides/source/active_support_core_extensions.md

 <% end %>
 ```

-The first example shows +in_groups_of+ fills the last group with as many +nil+ elements as needed to have the requested size.
+The first example shows `in_groups_of` fills the last group with as many `nil` elements as needed to have the requested size.
 You can change this padding value using the second optional argument:

 ```ruby
 [1, 2, 3].in_groups_of(2, 0) # => [[1, 2], [3, 0]]
 ```

-And you can tell the method not to fill the last group passing +false+:
+And you can tell the method not to fill the last group passing `false`:

 ```ruby
 [1, 2, 3].in_groups_of(2, false) # => [[1, 2], [3]]
 ```

-As a consequence +false+ can't be a used as a padding value.
+As a consequence `false` can't be a used as a padding value.

-NOTE: Defined in +active_support/core_ext/array/grouping.rb+.
+NOTE: Defined in `active_support/core_ext/array/grouping.rb`.

-#### +in_groups(number, fill_with = nil)+
+#### `in_groups(number, fill_with = nil)`

-The method +in_groups+ splits an array into a certain number of groups.
+The method `in_groups` splits an array into a certain number of groups.
 The method returns an array with the groups:

 ```ruby
 %w(1 2 3 4 5 6 7).in_groups(3)